holochain/n3h/README.md

 Copyright (C) 2019, Holochain Trust

 Licensed under the Apache License, Version 2.0 (the "License");
-you may not use this file except in compliance with the License.
+you may not use this code except in compliance with the License.
 You may obtain a copy of the License at

     [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0)